-The content repository is built on this infrastructure, which itself is the building block for content, control, and collaboration services.
-Each capability of the content repository and content services is individually bundled as a module with its own in-process interface and implementation.
+The repository is built on this infrastructure, which itself is the building block for content, control, and collaboration services.
+Each capability of the repository and content services is individually bundled as a module with its own in-process interface and implementation.
 Modules are bound together by the infrastructure through their interfaces.

 You can deploy extensions to the content application server to extend or override its capabilities.
 Their implementation might use the in-process interfaces offered by the repository and content services.